x13a/Silence/PRIVACY.md

 # Privacy Policy

-The app may use mobile phone numbers from incoming SMS (text) messages content to allow incoming calls from them, only when `SMS` toggle is on.
+When `Message` switch is ON, the app will try get mobile phone numbers from incoming text messages and store them in internal database to allow calls from them.
 All the data is stored on your device.